soilwise-he/SoilWise-documentation/tech/docs/technical_components/dashboard.md

 The source data for the dashboards is very likely enriched with AI generated indicators.
 LLM's seem also able to provide overviews of sets of content.

-## Soil health indicators

-The [EUSO dashboard on soil health](https://esdac.jrc.ec.europa.eu/esdacviewer/euso-dashboard/) presents soil health indicators from memberstates.
-This dashboard is not directly in scope of Soilwise, but it is important to effectively distinguish it from the Soilwise dashboards.

 ## Manual data & metadata authoring

 The SWR provides two major ways of data & metadata authoring

-1.	in an automatized manner, as described in the components [Automatic metadata harvesting](ingestion.md#automated-metadata-harvesting) and [Automatic knowledge ingestion components](ingestion.md#automated-ingestion-of-metadata-on-knowledge-sources);
+1.	in an automatized manner, as described in the [Harvester component](ingestion.md);
 2.	in a manual mode, as described within this **Manual data & metadata component**.

 Note that option (1) is the preferred one from the SWR point of view as it allows to massively tackle metadata and knowledge of remotely available resources, including Catalogue servers of Mission Soil projects, Zenodo, Cordis, INSPIRE Geoportal and others.